Overview of Council Elections

 - In an eblast, the header will read: WGAE Candidate Message: NAME OF CANDIDATE or WGAE Candidate Messages (with number of messages in parentheses): NAMES OF CANDIDATES.

 - There is no word limit on candidate’s statements or individual campaign eblasts.

 - The Department of Labor election rules prohibit the use of union or employer resources to campaign.
 This includes lists and contact information – for example, contact information obtained solely through participation in WGAE activities such as the WGAE Council or a WGAE committee, WGAE Google groups, WGAE Slack, and WGAE Facebook groups.
 This also includes employer facilitated Google groups, Slack or Facebook groups.
 Please do not use those resources to campaign for WGAE Council or on behalf of any candidate or against any candidate.
 If you have any questions about this or any of the above bullets please contact Dana Weissman at (firstname.lastname@example.org).

 How does a Guild member challenge an election?

 Any post-election objection to the conduct of the election must be presented to the Election Committee in writing within 15 calendar days after the ballot count.
 The Election Committee shall investigate the objection and make recommendations to the Council regarding its disposition.
 No member may pursue a legal or administrative claim challenging the outcome of an election without first presenting the objection to the Election Committee in accordance with this section.

-A Nominees’ Gathering will take place at the Guild on the evening of June 11, to familiarize potential candidates with the process of running for and serving on Council.
+A Nominees’ Gathering will take place on the evening of June 9, 7pm via Zoom, to familiarize potential candidates with the process of running for and serving on Council.